 If you or a man in your life is suffering from a co-occurring substance use and mental health disorder, the best way to achieve lasting recovery is by getting help for both problems at the same time through a dual diagnosis treatment program.

-Reflections Recovery Center specializes in dual diagnosis treatment for men, and our unique approach to holistic recovery has led to our being positioned among the best addiction treatment providers in Arizona.
-Make note that we accept male clients not only from our home state, but also from all around the country.
+Reflections Recovery Center specializes in dual diagnosis treatment, and our unique approach to holistic recovery has led to our being positioned among the best addiction treatment providers in Arizona.
+We accept clients not only from our home state, but also from all around the country.

 Keep exploring our site to discover how we can help you or your loved one achieve a life free from both OCD and substance abuse.